ercrema/JAS2017_spatialSPD/README.md

-# Source Codes, Scripts, and Data for the paper "Spatio-temporal approaches to archaeological radiocarbon dates
-" by Crema, E.R., Bevan, A., and Shennan, S.
+# Source Codes, Scripts, and Data for the paper "Spatio-temporal approaches to archaeological radiocarbon dates" by Crema, E.R., Bevan, A., and Shennan, S.

 ## Paper Reference
 Crema, E. R., Bevan, A., and Shennan, S. (In Press).
 Spatio-temporal approaches to archaeological radiocarbon dates.
 Journal of Archaeological Science.